mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### Improvements

-* It is now possible to edit data source details directly from the [data source details](/data-hub/data-hub-catalog/search/#service-details) page.
+* You can now edit data source details directly from the [data source details](/data-hub/data-hub-catalog/search/#service-details) page.
 In our [November 24th](#nov-24) release, we made it possible to edit dataset details from the same page.
 To learn more about data sources and datasets, see the [Selected Asset Details](/data-hub/data-hub-catalog/search/#search-details) section of *Search in the Data Hub Catalog*.

 #### Fixes

-* We fixed an issue with PUT environment API request which resulted in 409 conflict instead of updating the environment.(Ticket 173609)
+* We fixed an issue with a `PUT` environment API request, which resulted in 409 conflict instead of updating the environment.
+(Ticket 173609)

 ### December 8th, 2022